iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 ------------------------------
 <div class="hline"></div>

-IQ-TREE allows to infer site-specific evolutionary rates if a [site-rate heterogeneity model such as Gamma or FreeRate](Substitution-Models#rate-heterogeneity-across-sites) is specified.
+IQ-TREE allows to infer site-specific evolutionary rates if a [site-rate heterogeneity model such as Gamma or FreeRate](Substitution-Models#rate-heterogeneity-across-sites) is the best model.
 Here, IQ-TREE will estimate model parameters and then apply an empirical Bayesian approach to assign site-rates as the mean over rate categories, weighted by the posterior probability of the site falling into each category.
 This approach is provided in IQ-TREE because such empirical Bayesian approach was shown to be most accurate ([Mayrose et al., 2004]).
 An example run:

-    iqtree -s example.phy -m GTR+G -wsr -n 0
+    iqtree -s example.phy --rate

-`-wsr` option stands for writing site rates and the number of search iterations is set to 0, such that model parameters are quickly estimated from an initial parsimony tree.
+    # for version 1.x change --rate to -wsr

 IQ-TREE will write an output file `example.phy.rate` that looks like:

     Site    Rate    Category        Categorized_rate
     1       0.26625 2       0.24393